GTM strategies to get leads in 2024 in your inbox every week

 The reasons for automating your LinkedIn connection requests are somewhat obvious.

 1. You can scale your network faster and more consistently.
-Automation tools allow you to send out numerous connection requests much faster than you would be able to do yourself.
+Automation tools allow you to streamline numerous connection requests much faster than you would be able to do yourself, saving you hours of time.

 2. Some tools allow for targeted messaging.
 These tools can personalize connection requests for you based on the recipient's profile, role, or industry, making each connection request feel more personal.